Student Learning Outcomes & Portfolio Guidelines

 3. A 4-5 page essay on feminist activism written during the Senior Seminar.
 This essay can take either of two forms:

 a. an essay which analyzes a feminist activist project that the student has participated in (e.g. internship, service learning project, volunteer project, etc.), explaining its intended outcome and evaluating its effectiveness, both in promoting the social change envisioned and the personal growth it provoked; or

-b. an essay emphasizing some effect(s) of feminist movement during the past two hundred years, and connecting this to the individual student’s development as a Women’s Studies minor.
+b. an essay emphasizing some effect(s) of feminist movement during the past two hundred years, and connecting this to the individual student’s development as a Women’s and Gender Studies major or minor.

 4. Three additional papers written during his/her coursework in

 the minor or major.
 These three papers will be chosen in consultation

 with the professor teaching the Senior Seminar, and should represent